Borgo Parrini: the Sicilian village inspired by Gaudí’s art and Catalan modernism

 https://www.visitsicily.info/en/borgo-parrini/

-Tourist guides and insights
+Tourist guides and further reading

 TourismSicilia – Borgo Parrini